gighive/gighive/docs/index.md

 - Gighive includes a website with a searchable, sortable one-page listing of media files and common attributes (date, filename, etc) stored [in the database](images/databaseErd.png) along with an [upload utility](images/uploadutility.png).
 - Common media formats for upload are supported (shown below).
 - [Here are instructions](README.html) on how to standup and manage your own Gighive.
+- Please read and be informed about your responsibilities via [our content policy](gighive_content_policy.html).

 ### Media formats supported
 - Audio formats: MP3 (audio/mpeg, audio/mp3), WAV (audio/wav, audio/x-wav), AAC (audio/aac), FLAC (audio/flac), MP4 Audio (audio/mp4)